i-shubham-tech/Interview-Ready-Question/REACT-BASED.md

 what is virtual dom

-virtual dom is a light weight copy of real dom.when application state change then it first update virtual dom instead of real dom.Then compare update virtual dom with previous one and find difference.Then  only changes part are update in real dom which improve performance
+Virtual dom is a light weight copy of Real DOM. when application state change then it first update virtual dom instead of real dom.Then compare update virtual dom with previous one and find difference.Then  only update changes part in real dom which improve performance

 what is jsx